 Thurgood Marshall Dissertation and Postdoctoral Fellowship

-The goal of the Thurgood Marshall Dissertation Fellowship is to promote student and faculty diversity at Dartmouth, and throughout higher education, by supporting completion of the doctorate by underrepresented minority scholars and other graduate scholars with a demonstrated commitment and ability to advance educational diversity.
+The goal of the Thurgood Marshall Dissertation Fellowship is to promote student and faculty diversity at Dartmouth, and throughout higher education, by supporting completion of the doctorate by scholars with a demonstrated commitment and ability to advance educational diversity.
 Fellows participate together in mentoring and professional development programming, including guidance in preparing for faculty careers.

 For general inquiries, please contact the Graduate School at (603) 646-2106 or email PROF.Fellows@Dartmouth.edu